Natural Language & Analytics: A Cheat Sheet for Business People

 Natural language processing (NLP) speaks to a machine’s ability to understand human words or speech.
 Historically, computers have understood coding languages and mathematics.
 If someone wanted to build a webpage or run a program, they’d need to know HTML, Clojure, or one of the myriad other coding or programming languages.
 Now, with NLP, computers are reading our language.

-In an analytics platform, NLP enables a user to ask a question just as you would in a Google search.
+In an analytics platform, NLP enables a user to ask a question just as you would in a conversation.
 For example: